MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/adamsync-error-obj-class-violation.md

 ### Contact Microsoft Support

-If the problem is not resolved after you complete the steps in this article, contact Microsoft Support.
-Click the following link to access Microsoft Support: [https://support.microsoft.com/default.aspx?scid=fh;EN-US;CNTACTMS](/default.aspx?scid=fh;en-us;cntactms)
+If the problem is not resolved after you complete the steps in this article, contact [Microsoft Support](https://support.microsoft.com/).

 ## Status